Tuesday, January 29, 2008

 With a spoon, put a glob of paint on the screen and spread it the width of your design.
 Don't get any on the design itself, just the area above it.

-with one hand (or have a buddy help hold it).
+Now the fun part.
+Hold the screen down firmly with one hand (or have a buddy help hold it).
 Use a squeegee to pull the ink down to the bottom of the screen.
 Apply a small amount of pressure to the squeegee as you pull the ink.
-You will be able to see
+You will be able to see the paint evenly distributed across the screen.

 Lift the screen and look at your beautiful print!
 Be very careful when you lift off the screen.
 Try to peel it slowly and directly up, so you don't smudge the fresh ink.
 It may want to stick to the paper.